Explaining Pain Doesn’t Have To Be Painful

 Dr Druitt also finishes her editorial with a ‘call to arms’ which we 100% agree with: “If we are all better at treating pain, a little could go a long way.
 Gather your team – if not in a co-located fashion, in a virtual one – and endeavour to be on message as a group.”

-If you want to learn more about Chronic Pain, here are the resources we recommend:
+If you want to learn more about Persistent Pain, here are some resources we recommend:

 Explain Pain Supercharged.
 Moseley & Butler, 2017.